kineticstoolkit/kineticstoolkit/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Traceback**
+If applicable, copy/paste the traceback here.
+The traceback is the complete error message, starting by the line `Traceback (most recent call last):` all the way to the end.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.